 Cinnamon, nutmeg, ginger and clove, combined with pumpkin, make the perfect pie.
 And the fall spiced pumpkin flavors melded with the deep richness of coffee?
 Oh, my.
-Just a whisper of the foamed milk floats on top, giving a smidge of freshly grated nutmeg a place to land…
+Just a whisper of the foamed milk or whipped cream floats on top, giving a smidge of freshly grated nutmeg a place to land…

-As for the Super America coffee – I did have a taste and I knew I could do better, so with a little tweaking and a little testing (and we had so much fun doing this) we came up with a blend we love.
+As for the latte?
+I did have a taste and I knew I could do better, so with a little tweaking and a little testing (and we had so much fun doing this) we came up with a blend we love.
 Hope you love it, too, and share it with friends or family on a cold, snowy (or rainy) fall or winter night.

 Pumpkin Spiced Latte